 > Soluble tablets with fast water dispersion (< 30 seconds).

 > Less wastage.

-ORP-006 is a drug that targets an orphan form of a neonatal epileptic encephalopathy.
+ORP-009 ORP-009 is a drug that targets various CNS cancers by repositioning a known medicine.
 The dosage form developed is a new enteral/parenteral formulation which could be used for neonates, children and adults.